ConsolidatedConnectionin UK

 52 GW Combined

-UK's existing renewable interconnections can support 18 GW of additional solar, 10 GW of wind, and 21 GW of storage without new grid interconnections.
+UK's existing renewable grid connections can support 18 GW of additional solar, 10 GW of wind, and 21 GW of storage without new grid connections.

 Enhanced Grid Value